ahmohbati/SecOn/Use-Cases.md

 Security Onion is designed for many different use cases!
 Here are just a few examples.

 ### Classroom
+Evaluation Mode is ideal for classroom or lab environments.

 Install Security Onion.
 Run Setup and configure network interfaces.
 Reboot, run Setup, and then choose Evaluation Mode.

 For more information, please see: